 For many years, I didn't care much for polyurethane vacuum bags for one simple reason...the cost.
-I've argued in the past that polyurethane wasn't worth 3 to 4 times more money than vinyl.
-Though there were a few characteristics of polyurethane material that made it better than vinyl, it was still not worth the added expense.
+I've argued in the past that polyurethane wasn't worth 2 to 3 times more money than vinyl.
+Though there are several characteristics of polyurethane material that make it better than vinyl, it was still not worth the added expense.
 To me (an average woodworker with an average income) it seemed that only the pro's could afford the expense and appreciate the difference associated with this premium material.
 But...

 Things Have Changed

-Polyurethane bagging material has become much more affordable and it is now within the reach of serious hobbyists and small cabinet shops.
+Polyurethane bagging material has become much more affordable and it is now within the reach of hobbyist woodworkers and small cabinet shops.
 Additionally, polyurethane vacuum bags are now more flexible and can withstand greater pressure and heat.
-With so many advantages, I think most people who try a polyurethane bag will never switch back to vinyl.
+With so many advantages, I'd bet most people who try a polyurethane bag will never switch back to vinyl.

 How Good Is It?